 Applicants have 60 days to request a reconsideration after the SSA denies a claim for SSDI benefits.
 SSA staff members will review a claimant’s record to determine whether the initial decision fit with agency guidelines, but they will be bound by the same strict standards as before.
 As a result, the outcome of this appellate path is often the same as an initial denial.

 If the claim is denied upon reconsideration, the applicant has another 60 days to request a hearing before an administrative law judge.
 There is a backlog of applicants waiting for hearings, so it is wise to put in the request as soon as possible.

 These hearings give applicants an opportunity to present new evidence to support their claims.
 A dedicated Atlanta Social Security disability representative can help a claimant who has received at least two SSDI denials seek out the best available documentation and persuasively present it on their behalf.

 Judges are not required to use the same standards to interpret eligibility, so they may be more likely to rule favorably on a claim.
 If the outcome is a denial, however, the applicant may ask for a review by the SSA Appeals Council.

 The Appeals Council may refuse the request for a review if it believes the administrative law judge applied the standards correctly.
 However, an Atlanta SSDI denial lawyer can help you continue the appeals process by filing a claim in federal court.

-Regardless of where you are in the process, the guidance and advocacy of a steadfast SSDI attorney can make a big difference in the outcome of your case.
-For a free consultation to learn more about the advantages of working with our skilled legal team, call our intake team now.
+Regardless of where you are in the process, the guidance of a steadfast Social Security disability advocate for the disabled can make a big difference in the outcome of your case.
+For a free consultation to learn more about the advantages of working with our lawyers who help with disability claims, call our intake team now.